emissary-ingress/emissary/reference/debugging.md

     In the snapshots directory, the current configuration will be stored in files with no digit suffix, and older configurations have increasing numbers.
 For example, `ir.json` is current, `ir-1.json` is the next oldest, then `ir-2.json`, etc.

 5. If something is wrong with `snapshot` or `aconf`, there is an issue with your configuration.
 If something is wrong with `ir` or `econf`, you should [open an issue on Github](https://github.com/datawire/ambassador/issues/new/choose).
-6. Next, find the corresponding Envoy file.
+6. To find the main configuration for Envoy, run: `$AMBASSADOR_CONFIG_BASE_DIR/envoy/envoy.json`.
+7. For the bootstrap configuration, which has details about Envoy statistics, logging, and auth, run: `$AMBASSADOR_CONFIG_BASE_DIR/bootstrap-ads.json`.
+8. For further details, you can print the Envoy configuration that is geenerated during the Ambassador configuration.
 The file will be titled `envoy-N.json` where N matches the number of the `ambassador-config-N` directory number.
-7. Print the contents of the corresponding Envoy file that is generated during Ambassador configuration with the following command: `/ambassador # cat envoy-2.json`
+Run the following command: `/ambassador # cat envoy-2.json`

     The terminal will print something similar to the following: